This article may contain affiliate links. See our disclosure link for more information.

 If so, give this super easy, super delicious authentic German cheesecake a try!

-This crustless German cheesecake is a quick and easy dessert that is full of flavor and has a lovely, creamy texture.
-It’s delicious on it’s own (my husband and I devoured it) or served with fresh berries, a side of whipped cream or even a drizzle of warm Rote Grütze.
+This crustless German cheesecake is a quick and easy dessert that’s full of flavor.
+It’s delicious on it’s own (my husband and I devoured it) but you can also serve with fresh berries and side of whipped cream.

 German Cheesecake vs. American Cheesecake